 tomcat.service - Apache Tomcat Web Application Container Loaded: loaded (/usr/lib/systemd/system/tomcat.service; disabled; vendor preset: disabled) Active: inactive (dead)

 sudo systemctl start tomcat

-Once you know your server is running, you can try to access its API through you web browser.
-To check the REST API used by the web client:
+Once you are sure your server is running, try to access its API through your web browser.
+Check the REST API used by the web client as follows:

-You might want to check if the server on which Centreon Map is installed doesn’t have any firewall preventing it to run correctly.
-To do so, run the following command:
+You might want to check if the server containing Centreon MAP has a firewall preventing it from running correctly.
+Run the following command: